-Iranian journalist Mostafa Abdi is serving a 26-year, 3-month sentence in the Greater Tehran Penitentiary, also known as Fashafouyeh Prison, on anti-state charges.
+Iranian journalist Mostafa Abdi is serving a 26-year, three-month sentence on anti-state charges.
 He was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.
-Despite multiple requests for furlough during the coronavirus outbreak from the journalist, his family, and his lawyer, and in spite of contracting COVID-19 in July 2021, Abdi was not granted any temporary release.

 Iranian security forces arrested Abdi, an editor with Majzooban-e-Noor, on February 20, 2018, while he was covering the violent dispersal of religious protests in Tehran, according to news reports.
 Abdi tweeted a photo from the protests on February 19.

 The clashes—which broke out between Tehran security forces and members of the Gonabadi Dervishes, who were protesting the arrest of one of their members—resulted in six fatalities, including five police officers, and over 300 arrests, according to news reports.

 On August 15, 2018, a revolutionary court in Tehran sentenced Abdi to 26 years and three months in prison, 148 lashes, two years of exile, a two-year travel ban, and a two-year ban on political and social media activities, according to a Twitter post by Majzooban e-Noorand a report by the New York-based Center for Human Rights in Iran.